RuyiZhou0622/Metal-Detector/README.md

 Extra feature:

 I combined the alert light with speaker.
-So if a metal is closing the alert light will bright to indicate the close of metal.
+If a metal is closing the alert light will bright to indicate the close of metal.